-Time per day or shift on duties carrying a higher rate Payment More than 4 hours Higher rate for the day or shift
+Time per day or shift on duties carrying a higher rate Payment More than 4 hours Higher rate for the day or shift 1-4 hours Higher rate for time worked on higher duties

-Time per day or shift on duties carrying a higher rate Payment 1-4 hours Higher rate for time worked on higher duties
+(b) An employee whose normal wage exceeds the maximum rate for an Administrative services officer Level 5 who is engaged for one week or more on duties carrying the higher rate than their ordinary classification may be paid the higher rate for such time.

-- (b) An employee whose normal wage exceeds the maximum rate for an Administrative services officer Level 5 who is engaged for one week or more on duties carrying the higher rate than their ordinary classification may be paid the higher rate for such time. - (c) An employee who temporarily performs the duties of a position carrying a higher rate than their own classification but does not perform all the duties of that position may be paid an allowance of such amount and subject to such conditions as the employer determines. - (d) An allowance paid under clause 19.6 will be regarded as part of the minimum wage for the purposes of calculating overtime and penalty payments.
+- (c) An employee who temporarily performs the duties of a position carrying a higher rate than their own classification but does not perform all the duties of that position may be paid an allowance of such amount and subject to such conditions as the employer determines. - (d) An allowance paid under this clause will be regarded as part of the minimum wage for the purposes of calculating overtime and penalty payments.